truenas/middleware/docs/userguide/truenas_quick.rst

 If you are setting up a TrueNAS® Storage Appliance for the first time, wait two minutes after powering on all expansion shelves before turning on the
 TrueNAS® Storage Appliance.

-.. index:: TrueNAS E24 Expansion Shelf
+.. index:: E24 Expansion Shelf

-.. _TrueNAS E24 Expansion Shelf:
+.. _E24 Expansion Shelf:

-TrueNAS E24 Expansion Shelf
+E24 Expansion Shelf
 ---------------------------

-The TrueNAS E24 expansion shelf is a 4U, 24-bay storage expansion unit designed specifically for use with the TrueNAS® Storage Appliance.
+The TrueNAS® E24 expansion shelf is a 4U, 24-bay storage expansion unit designed specifically for use with the TrueNAS® Storage Appliance.
 This section will cover setting up an E24 expansion shelf and connecting it to a TrueNAS® Storage Appliance.

 .. index:: TrueNAS E24 Expansion Shelf Contents